23 May Learning Soft Skills in the Age of Digital Coaching

 With improved technology and learning design, industry leaders have been able to turn digital coaching into a force to drive effective behavior change.

 By leveraging emotional connections, digital coaching can provide ‘aha’ moments of realization, and it’s convenient and cost-effective enough to serve users for the long term.
-We’re entering a golden age of learning, where technology is finally catching up with ground-breaking learning theory.
+We’re entering a golden age of learning, where technology is finally catching up with ground-breaking learning theory and activating behavior change.

 In the words of Barry Kayton, co-founder and CEO of Cognician: “You can’t create the workforce of the future, using the ed tech of the past.”